danielj0nes/web-accessibility/README.md

 *If not, try to fix the menu s.t. the screenreader will read "menu", "expanded/collapsed" correctly*

 * To fix the menu for the screenreader users, we can set the aria-expanded property to true/false on menu items when their sub-menus are expanded/collapsed.
 To achieve this, the `<a class="nav-link">` tags have been updated to contain `aria-expanded=false` property by default.
 The `openMenu()` function within the "common.js" module has been tweaked to set the property to `true` when expanded and `false` when collapsed again.
 Now when using JAWS, the screenreader correctly announces whether or not the menu is collapsed or expanded.

+### Menu keyboard interaction
+*It is common practice for keyboard users to use the ESC key to cancel an operation.
+Therefore, it would be a user experience enhancement if an opened sub-menu gets closed automatically when the user presses the ESC key.
+After closing, the menu header should be focused.
+Can you implement this feature by using JavaScript to listen to keyboard events on sub-menu and closes it if it is open?*

+* To add this feature to the website, a new function, `closeMenu()` was added to the "common.js" file.
+Given an event, the function first checks if the sub-menu is open and if so, whether an "Escape" key is pressed.
+If the key is pressed, the sub-menu is closed and the relevant ARIA property set to `false`.
+Finally, the focus is restored to the menu header using the command `event.target.focus()`.

+*Furthermore, the menu items are currently implemented using anchor texts, which for keyboard user are only activated by pressing the ENTER key.
+To improve the user experience, it would be ideal if the menu items can also be activated by pressing the SPACE key, which is the default for button types.*

+* To achieve this, the `spaceExpand()` function was added, which listens to key-down events when a drop down menu is in focus.
+In this case, the key is checked and if it is the space bar, the menu is either expanded or closed accordingly.
+The same logic applies to sub-menu items, such that they too can be accessed using the spacebar (which would redirect to that link) as well as the enter key.

+*When navigating outside an open menu with TAB, the now inactive menu should be closed as well.
+Can you also implement this feature by using JavaScript to listen to the TAB event and determine when a menu should be closed?*

+* To implement this functionality, a separate event listener function, `menuItemHandler()`, was created.
+The function listens to events on the `dropdown-menu` class, meaning that the `dropdown-item` classes become available.
+Since we listen to key-down events, we can check to see if the current `dropdown-item` is equal to the last item of the `dropdown-menu`, and if it is, we know that the menu is now inactive and can be closed accordingly.